FADM-DCMN-CORY-A-HOFSTAD-USN/Univac/docs/Waterproof_Univac_Aegis_Bridge.md

-To build a system that can bridge these two eras, you cannot rely on standard consumer hardware.
-No single off-the-shelf computer natively includes a 1970s naval mainframe port alongside a modern Aegis network port.

-Instead, the solution requires a **Made-in-USA, military-grade rugged computer** configured with an internal, specialized **PCI Express (PCIe) legacy interface adapter**.

-## ---

 **1\.
 The Computer: Trenton Systems Rugged ION Mini PC or 3U BAM Server**

 [Trenton Systems](https://www.trentonsystems.com/en-us/resource-hub/blog/rugged-computers-military-satellite-communications) is an authoritative manufacturer of **cybersecure, tactical computers that are fully designed, manufactured, and assembled in Lawrenceville, Georgia, USA**. \[1, 2\]